circonus/product-docs/passport/agent-manager.md

 #### Step 3 - Start

-The service does not auto-start when installed via .deb.
-To start the service run the following cmd.
+Start the service with the following command.

 ```bash
 brew services start circonus-am